Agent Memory with Cognee on Tigris S3 Storage

 | Variable | Purpose |

-| --------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |

 | `AWS_ACCESS_KEY_ID` / `AWS_SECRET_ACCESS_KEY` | Tigris credentials.
 Cognee and boto3 read these automatically. |

-| `AWS_REGION` | Set to `auto` -- Tigris handles region routing for you. |
+| `AWS_REGION` | Set to `auto`.
+Tigris handles region routing for you. |

 | `AWS_ENDPOINT_URL` | Points S3 requests at Tigris instead of AWS.
 Required for any S3-compatible endpoint. |

-| `STORAGE_BACKEND` | Use S3 instead of the local filesystem.
-Without this, Cognee writes to disk even if you've set S3 URIs elsewhere. |
+| `STORAGE_BACKEND` | Set to `s3` to use Tigris instead of the local filesystem.
+Without it, Cognee writes to disk even if you've set `s3://` URIs elsewhere. |

 | `STORAGE_BUCKET_NAME` | Your Tigris bucket name.
-Cognee uses this to auto-configure the cache directory on S3 (e.g. `s3://my-bucket/cognee/cache`).
-Without it, cache operations may fail when the rest of storage is on S3. |
+Cognee uses it to auto-configure the cache directory on S3 (e.g. `s3://my-bucket/cognee/cache`). |

-| `DATA_ROOT_DIRECTORY` | Where Cognee stores raw ingested data and file uploads. |
+| `DATA_ROOT_DIRECTORY` | Where Cognee stores raw ingested data and file uploads.
+This is your durable source of truth. |

-| `SYSTEM_ROOT_DIRECTORY` | Where Cognee stores its databases: vector indexes (LanceDB), the knowledge graph (Kuzu), and metadata (SQLite). |
+| `SYSTEM_ROOT_DIRECTORY` | Where Cognee stores its databases: vector indexes (LanceDB), the knowledge graph (Ladybug), and metadata (SQLite). |

 ## Step 4: Build agent memory[](#step-4-build-agent-memory "Direct link to Step 4: Build agent memory")